KanishR1/Introduction-to-ASIC-Flow/README.md

 end
 endmodule
 ```
-The above code infers a D flip-flop with asynchronous reset as shown below :
+The above code infers a D flip-flop with asynchronous set (reset signal is applied to set input) as shown below :

 ![sq_opt_2](./images/day_3/sq_opt_2.png)